Piano Academy for Children

 The piano staff makes every effort to maintain the orderly schedule found in the calendar.
 If, however, the college is closed, then the Piano Academy is also closed.
 The college website will have this information posted.

-Lessons cancelled by the teacher will be promptly made up.
+Lessons cancelled by the teacher will be rescheduled promptly.

 Visiting, Questions, Concerns